eucalyptus/euca-demo/doc/setup-poc8-manual.md

     done
     ```

-    Optional: Once User Facing Services are responding, confirm service status.
+    Optional: Confirm service status.

-    * All services should be in the ENABLED state except for objectstorage, loadbalancingbackend and imagingbackend.
+    * All services should be in the ENABLED state except for objectstorage, loadbalancingbackend
+      and imagingbackend.
     * The cluster, storage and walrusbackend services should not yet be listed.

     ```bash